 Because getting Independents or anti-MAGA Republicans to believe Democrats are serious about corruption matters most.

-Banning stock trading through caucus rules is a really good idea, I think that a lot.
+Banning stock trading through caucus rules is a really good idea, I like that a lot.

 The huge majority of self-described independents are (at least fairly) reliable voters for one party or the other.
 If they turn out, that's who they'll vote for.
 The goal is to turn out Dem voters, and corruption is a good lever for that.